 Before applying for auto loans, know where your credit score stands.
 It can be lower than you expected, which could make it challenging to get approved for a loan with favorable terms.
 But when you check your score, you’ll know where you stand and if it’s best to work on improving your credit score before applying and getting hard inquiries on your report.

 Some lenders offer prequalification tools on their websites that let you view potential loan offers without impacting your credit score.
-You can input your information to gauge your approval odds if you need to refinance your car loan sooner than later.
+You can input your information to gauge your approval odds if you need to refinance your car loan sooner rather than later.

-Fix Any Errors On Credit Report
+Fix Any Errors On Your Credit Report

 The information on your credit report is used to calculate your credit score.
 Therefore, if you notice errors or outdated information when you review your credit report, file disputes promptly to have any information removed that could be dragging your score down.